dji-sdk/Payload-SDK-Doc/source/introduction/what-is-XPort.md

 * Operating temperature: -20°C～50°C (-4°F to 122°F)
 * Power output: 13.6V / 2A or 17V / 2.5A (High Power Apply)

-> **NOTE**
-> * Effected by work environment, the electric current of the X-Port would be different.
+> **NOTE**  Effected by work environment, the electric current of the X-Port would be different.
-> * For supported load dimensions on X-Port, please refer to [Payload Criterion](../payloadguide/payload-criterion.html)；
-> * For the details of X-Port interface, please refer to [Device Connection ](../quickstart/device-connection.html)。

 ## Support Features
 * <a href="../tutorial/X-Port.html"><b> X-Port Control</b></a>